OpenEmbedded®/Yocto Project®: Build From Sources

 $ . /opt/oecore/environment-setup-cortexa5t2hf-neon-vfpv4-oe-linux-gnueabi

-The installation directory (/opt/oecore) contains a setup script which can be sourced to initialize all required environment variables.
+The installation directory (/opt/oecore) contains a setup script that can be sourced to initialize all required environment variables.

 $ cd /opt/oecore/